-Plane table surveying is commonly referred to as the graphical method of surveying.
-The plane table surveying is carried out utilizing a plane table hence it is named as plane table surveying.
+Plane table surveying is the graphical method of surveying that is carried out to prepare maps, plans and also to collect details(like topographic details) through field observations.
+This surveying is carried out utilizing a plane table hence it is named as plane table surveying.

 The main objectives of plane table surveying can be listed as follows: